What Does it Take to Be a Metal and Plastic Layout Worker?

 - Fit and align fabricated parts to be welded or assembled.

-Metal & Plastic Layout Worker Skills
+Skills Needed to be a Metal & Plastic Layout Worker

 Mathematics: Using mathematics to solve problems.